Frequently Asked Questions

 How long has the laboratory been in operation?

-The high-throughput crystallization screening laboratory accepted the first samples for crystallization in February 2000 and has been operating continuously since.
+The Crystallization Center accepted the first samples for crystallization in February 2000 and has been operating continuously since.

 How many crystallization experiments have been set up in the high-throughput laboratory?